Vyshnavi1215/Collections-in-java/README.md

 whenever we create a arraylist its default capacity is 10. but if we add 11th element then the compiler will create the new capacity arraylist by copying all the elements from the initially created arraylist and the old arraylist will be moved to garbage collection.

-coming to the size of newly created arraylist- capacity is calculated as - current (capacity *3/2)+1
+coming to the size of newly created arraylist- capacity is calculated as - (current capacity *3/2)+1

-2.ArrayList al = ne ArrayList(int initialcapacity)
+2.ArrayList al = new ArrayList(int initialcapacity)

-with the first constructor, if the sixe increases based on requirement the processing will be too lsow, since all the elements have to be copied to the newly created list.
+with the first constructor, if the sixe increases based on requirement the processing will be too slow, since all the elements have to be copied to the newly created list.

 but  if we know the capacity in prior then we can use this second constructor with initial capacity.